lsphillips/Clazzy/README.md

 ## License

-Clazz.js is released under the MIT License
+Clazzy is released under the MIT License